5G Patents – Initiatives, Enabling Technologies, and Patent Landscape

 It set the peak speed requirements for 4G service at 100 megabits per second (Mbps) for high mobility communication (such as from trains and cars) and 1 gigabit per second (Gbps) for low mobility communication (such as pedestrians and stationary users).

 Mobile WiMax and LTE were released as successors of 3G, but since they were not able to match the numbers set by IMT-A. So they were not considered true 4G.
 However, service providers marketed them as 4G to sell their services.
-Improved versions of both the systems with improved numbers, which were matching 4G requirements was later released 2011 and 2013.
+Improved versions of both the systems with improved numbers, which were matching 4G requirements were later released 2011 and 2013.

 Since 4G is based on IP telephony, the 3G spread spectrum was abandoned and replaced by OFDM multicarrier transmission and other frequency-domain equalization (FDE) schemes, making it possible to transfer very high bit rates despite extensive multipath radio propagation (echoes).
 The peak bit rate is further improved by smart antenna arrays for multiple-input multiple-output (MIMO) communications.